vk4tmz/ka9q-radio-misc/README.md

 though this really shouldn't be necessary unless a large backlog has built in a spool directory because ft8-record kept running when all ft8-decode@ jobs were stopped.

-* Checking on the Service Status
+* Checking on the service status

 systemctl status ft8-record	'ft8-decode@*' ft4-record	'ft4-decode@*'

-* Reviewing Service Logs
+* Review the service logs

 ```
 journalctl -u 'ft8-decode@*'